DSB Advisory Council

 Mr. Walper is passionate about entrepreneurship.
-He frequently provides mentorship to entrepreneurs and serves as an Entrepreneur in Residence and guest speaker for the Donald School of Business and Red Deer College.
+He frequently provides mentorship to entrepreneurs and serves as an Entrepreneur in Residence and guest speaker for Red Deer College and for RDC Donald School of Business.
 Mr. Walper is an active member of the Ivey School of Business, Quantum Shift Program.

 Owner Nymans Trophies Awards & Promotionals